cosmo0920/fluent-plugin-terminal_notifier/README.md

 </match>
 ```

-Also you can specify app ID to activate Terminal.app like this:
+Also you can specify app ID to activate like this:

+This example is activating Terminal.app.

 ```
 <match terminal-notifier.**>